|Home | EMS | CMP | Photos | Admissions | Resources | Contact Us|

 DISSCO (Digital Instrument for Sound Synthesis and Composition)

-An integrated system for composition and sound synthesis available on sourceFORGE.net
+An integrated system for composition and sound synthesis available on sourceFORGE.net.
+An on-going project, latest version (DISSCO-2.0) May 2013.

 - Print media: